 "This bit of loose skin and padding at the belly provides extra protection and insulation to your cat during fights when a cat's practice of "bunny kicking" with the rear paws could result in severe abdominal injury to their opponent.
 In fact, cats have excess skin covering the entire body which helps them squirm out of the grasp of other predators." - Dr. Travis Foster, via Mactaggart Veterinary Clinic's Facebook

-Now you should always be watching your cat's weight too but don't panic when you see this as it has a very specific purpose.
-Talk to your vet if you think that pouch is storing some extra fat that shouldn't be there!
+Now cat owners should always be watching to ensure your cat remains at a healthy weight too but don't panic when you see this hanging belly as it has a very specific purpose.
+Talk to your vet if you think that pouch is storing some extra fat in your cat's saggy belly!

-Petmeds.com tells us that this flap of skin and fat often feels like a half-full water balloon and you can also observe this feature on some big cats like lions and tigers.
+Petmeds.com tells us that this flap of skin and fat often feels like a half-full water balloon and you can also observe this feature on some big cats or wild cats like lions and tigers.